 After being diagnosed with terminal cancer, a young man buys a motorbike and embarks on a journey across Canada from Toronto to the Pacific in a quest to discover the life he REALLY wants to live.
 A great performance by Canadian actor Joshua Jackson.

-Better late than never… Despite the sad circumstances for the trip, the movie was actually quite uplifting.
+Better late than never… Despite the sad circumstances of the trip, the movie was actually quite uplifting.
 It also showed that Canada is not all mountains.
 We’re now seriously thinking about doing a road trip across the country at some point in the future.

 37. On the Road (2012/6.1)

-Based on Jack Kerouac’s 1940s novel, a young writer in search for inspiration travels across North America.
+Based on Jack Kerouac’s 1940s novel, a young writer in search of inspiration travels across North America.
 Joined by a young couple looking for adventure, their journey will change their lives.
 Starring Kirsten Dunst and Viggo Mortensen (of Green Book and Captain Fantastic fame), the movie was directed by Walter Salles (who also directed The Motorcycle Diaries).

 While not the best road movie and lacking the energy of the book it is based on, the landscapes are stunning and the cinematography is outstanding.